TurboGears/tg2docs/book/part1/wiki20.rst

     Enter project name: Wiki 20
     Enter package name [wiki20]:
     Would you prefer mako templates? (yes/[no]): no
-    Do you need authentication and authorization in this project? ([yes]/no): no
+    Do you need authentication and authorization in this project? ([yes]/no): yes

 We recommend you use the names given here: this documentation looks